-- (1) Irrigation Design Professionals shall be design professional as licensed by the State of Florida to provide such professional services. - (2) Irrigation Installation and Maintenance Professionals shall include Plumbing Contractors and Irrigation Contractors licensed by Marion County or the State of Florida. - (3) Irrigation Installation and Maintenance Professionals, as defined by this section, shall be exempt from the separate licensing requirements for Irrigation Design Professionals when designing irrigation systems, or portions of irrigation systems, as part of a "design/build" contract to install or maintain the same system, if that system complies with all applicable requirements of this ordinance and is permitted by Marion County.
+- (1) Irrigation Design Professionals shall be design professional as licensed by the State of Florida to provide such professional services. - (2) Irrigation Installation and Maintenance Professionals shall include Plumbing Contractors and Irrigation Specialty Contractors licensed by the State of Florida, and Irrigation Contractors licensed by Marion County. - (3) Irrigation Installation and Maintenance Professionals, as defined by this section, shall be exempt from the separate licensing requirements for Irrigation Design Professionals when designing irrigation systems, or portions of irrigation systems, as part of a "design/build" contract to install or maintain the same system, if that system complies with all applicable requirements of this ordinance and is permitted by Marion County.